-ATLANTA, Ga. – August 17, 2012 – SMC³ has announced that effective September 17, 2012, the data within its CzarLite® family of products will be updated to reflect the overall economic impact of rising freight transportation expenses, as well as recent changes to the U.S. Postal Service ZIP code system and the Canadian and Mexican postal code systems.
-As in prior updates, CzarLite base rate adjustments do not include fuel price adjustments, which are addressed separately by the individual carriers.
+PEACHTREE CITY, GA. – SMC³ has announced that effective September 19, 2016, the data in CzarLite® and CzarLite® XL has been updated to reflect the economic impact of rising transportation expenses and changes to the United States, Canadian and Mexican postal code systems.
+CzarLite base rate updates do not include fuel price adjustments, which are addressed separately by each carrier.

 Director of Marketing

 Office: (770) 486-5823